 What if the APN is not paid?

-If you are unable to pay the APN, it is critical that you engage and negotiate with HMRC as soon as possible.
+If you are unable to pay the Accelerated Payment Notice, it is critical that you engage and negotiate with HMRC as soon as possible.
 Otherwise, if the APN is not paid within the stated 90 day period (and it has not been withdrawn and there is no extension) then penalties and surcharges will accrue in addition to the sum payable on the APN.

 HMRC will listen to any reasonable excuses for late payment but, as stated above, this will depend upon early engagement and negotiation of the sums payable under the notice.

 At Francis Wilks & Jones we have considerable experience of assisting directors and business owners with threats of investigation by HMRC.
 We deal with all types of claims and schemes and their potential liability, particularly with regard to claims arising out of insolvency or claims for breach of a director’s fiduciary duties.
-Whatever your enquiry, our director services team can help.
+Whatever your enquiry, our tax disputes team can help.